Alternative Strategies for Discussion Boards

 vs.

-“Based on the provided resources this module, what do you see as the most critical element in team building?
+“Based on the provided resources in this module, what do you see as the most critical element in team building?
 Please defend your position by providing support from at least one resource we examined.
 Offer an example where you saw this critical element of team building take place in your own life or career.

 After reading your classmates’ responses, select one response whose position you disagree with and politely and professionally argue your opinion using supporting evidence from an additional source that was not provided in this course.”

 While the first prompt may give us some interesting insights into what the students are learning, it may be better suited for a quiz or exam question.
-The second prompt asks students to draw on the evidence from the course, their own personal experience, and respond to other students in a clear and concise way.
+The second prompt asks students to draw on the evidence from the course, and their own personal experience, and respond to other students in a clear and concise way.